WVURAIL/dspira/labs/06/README.md

 # save to a text file to open on excel or other
 ###############################################

-np.savetxt("reshapeddata.txt",spec,delimiter=',') # saved to file reshapeddata.txt with a comma delimiter
+np.savetxt("reshapeddata.csv",np.transpose(spec),delimiter=',') # saved to file reshapeddata.txt with a comma delimiter

 ##############################################
 # Plot